klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ![](img/klaytn-ide/ide-connection-localhost.png)

-In your contract source file, import the required solidity contract from the OpenZepplin.
+In your contract source file, import the required solidity contract from the OpenZeppelin.

 ![](img/klaytn-ide/ide-import-openzepplin.png)